Corinthia Grand Hotel Astoria Brussels: Origins and early history

 From 1975, chamber music could be heard every Sunday morning as part of the Astoria Concerts.
 For the wedding of then-Prince Philippe and Princess Mathilde in 1999, King Albert II and Queen Paola organised a grand reception in the hotel.
-Two years later, it was also there that then-Prime Minister Guy Verhofstadt and Minister Johan Vande Lanotte concluded an agreement with Swissair about the fate of Belgium's national airline, Sabena, in the greatest secrecy.
+Also in 1999, the hotel underwent a partial renovation as a property managed by Accor.
+Two years later, it was also there that then-Prime Minister Guy Verhofstadt and Minister Johan Vande Lanotte concluded an agreement with Swissair about the fate of Belgium's national airline, Sabena, in secrecy.

 On 21 September 2000, the hotel was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.